bartw/weak/README.md

 touch webpack.config.js
 ```

-We start by configuring webpack in webpack.config.js
+We start by configuring webpack in webpack.config.js.
+We tell webpack where our entry file is and where we want our bundled output to be saved.

 ```js
 module.exports = {
     entry: './src/app/app.js',